Course overview

 - secure Australian online voting system.

-This course also includes a core IT work placement unit, where you will undertake professional work experience with an approved host organisation.
-You may also have the opportunity to access one of 50 guaranteed employment placements with banks, including partnerships with NAB, ANZ and Dimension Data.
-You will work on industry projects, gain experience in entrepreneurship, and acquire valuable business skills.
+This course also includes a core IT placement unit, where you will undertake professional work experience with an approved host organisation.
+You may also have the opportunity to apply for a placement with partner organisations, including NAB and ANZ, where you will work on industry projects and acquire valuable business skills before you graduate.

 This experience ensures you will be well-prepared to apply your learning in the workplace and deal with imminent threats and challenges emerging in the digital space.